PRESSING PAST PENTECOST: THREE (EXCERPT OF THE FEASTS OF THE LORD)

 There is no lack in God’s plan of atonement and redemption in Christ.
 Every need for body, soul, and spirit is included in the atonement made by Christ.
 There is no person who has a need, as far as reconciliation to God is concerned, that has not been met in the Divine atonement.

-And the very God of peace sanctify you wholly; and I pray God your whole spirit and soul and body be preserved blameless unto the coming of our Lord Jesus Christ.
+Now may the God of peace Himself sanctify you completely; and may your whole spirit, soul, and body be preserved blameless at the coming of our Lord Jesus Christ.
 (I Thessalonians 5:23)

 The term Mercy Seat does not communicate the whole meaning of the golden lid that covered the Ark of the Covenant.
 The lid should be termed the Propitiatory Cover or Lid of Atonement or Lid of Reconciliation.